Protecting the environment

 • CSR department.

-The whole consists of a methodology whose significant elements (assumptions, interpretations, clarifications and methodological limitations) are described below.
-The Group will revise this method and the figures resulting in light of regulatory developments, in particular with the implementation of the Corporate sustainability reporting directive (CSRD) from 2024 onwards.
+The whole consists of a methodology whose significant elements – assumptions, interpretations, clarifications and methodological limitations – are described below.
+The Group will revise this method and the figures resulting in light of regulatory developments, in particular with the implementation of the Corporate sustainability reporting directive from 2024 onwards.

-All Do no significant harm criteria were assessed at the Virbac group level only.
+All Do no significant harm criteria were assessed at the Virbac group level and locally by the subsidiaries.
 The Group did not evaluate the Do no significant harm criteria at the value chain level.

-The DNSHs (circular economy, pollution, aquatic and marine resources and climate) were studied activity by activity to assess their alignment.
+The DNSHs (circular economy, pollution, aquatic and marine resources, biodiversity and climate) were studied activity by activity to assess their alignment.

 Climate change adaptation

 The Group conducted a preliminary analysis of the exposure and vulnerability of its activities to physical climate risks, as defined in section II of appendix A of the European regulation.
 This analysis was conducted by management on the basis of the reports of our insurers on the prevention of natural and climatic risks at our industrial sites, and on the basis of internal knowledge at our main sites.
-The Group aims to enhance this approach by simulating global warming scenarios, based on Intergovernmental panel on climate change (IPCC) assumptions, which will confirm the risks identified and their severity, and to complete our action plans to reduce and prevent these risks.
+In 2023, the Group enhanced this approach with simulations of global warming scenarios, based on the IPCC’s assumptions, which made it possible to map the risks identified and their degree of importance for our industrial sites worldwide.
+On this basis, we are now working to complete our action plans to limit the potential impact of these risks.

 Minimum safeguards